 On a quarterly basis, research and development expense increased sequentially for all quarters compared to the corresponding prior year period primarily driven by increased compensation costs as a result of additional headcount to support continued innovation, increased fees for engineering tools and subscriptions, and increased consulting costs.
-In the fourth quarter of 2022 and the first and second quarter of 2023, the increase in research and development expense was primarily driven by bonus expense, including employee elections to receive cash in lieu of a portion of their equity awards.
+In the fourth quarter of 2022, the increase in research and development expense was primarily driven by a cash bonus announced in October of 2022.
 In 2021 and the first half of 2022, our research and development expense increased primarily as a result of rapid scaling of headcount.
 In the second half of 2022, our focus shifted toward driving more efficiencies in our research and development function.
 Research and development expense as a percent of revenue has generally stabilized since the third quarter of 2020 as costs have scaled with revenue growth due to ongoing improvements and maintenance of our offerings, including the hiring of engineering, product development, and design employees to support these efforts.
 We expect that research and development expense will increase on an absolute dollar basis for the foreseeable future.

-On a quarterly basis, sales and marketing expense has increased sequentially for all quarters since the third quarter of 2020 compared to the corresponding prior year period, with the exception of the second quarter of 2023, primarily driven by an increase in marketing programs intended to drive revenue growth, increased compensation costs due to additional headcount in our sales and marketing organization, and costs related to marketing projects and campaigns.
-Sales and marketing expense as a percent of revenue trended downward until the third quarter of 2020 and has since fluctuated but generally trended upward, primarily due to an increased focus on marketing programs following a reduction in our marketing spend during the second and third quarters of 2021 as we re-assessed our investment goals, which increased focus has been driven by greater confidence in our ability to drive growth through sales and marketing spend.
-In the second half of 2022 and continuing in the first half of 2023, we began to optimize our sales and marketing expense across a variety of channels intended to focus on customer acquisition spend where we believe we can earn positive return on investment across categories, including performance marketing, demand generation partnerships, and brand development to attract new customers, reengage customers that have stopped using Instacart, and increase customer engagement.
+On a quarterly basis, sales and marketing expense has increased sequentially for all quarters since the third quarter of 2020 compared to the corresponding prior year period primarily driven by an increase in marketing programs intended to drive revenue growth, increased compensation costs due to additional headcount in our sales and marketing organization, and costs related to marketing projects and campaigns.
+Sales and marketing expense as a percent of revenue trended downward until the third quarter of 2020 and has since fluctuated but generally trended upward, primarily due to an increased focus on marketing programs following a reduction in our marketing spend during the second and third quarters of 2021 as we reassessed our investment goals, which increased focus has been driven by greater confidence in our ability to drive growth through sales and marketing spend.
+In the second half of 2022, we began to optimize our sales and marketing expense across a variety of channels intended to focus on customer acquisition spend where we believe we can earn positive return on investment across categories, including performance marketing, demand generation partnerships, and brand development to attract new customers, reengage customers that have stopped using Instacart, and increase customer engagement.
 However, we are still early in our opportunity and intend to continue to increase our customer acquisition spend across categories.